Inedo/inedo-docs/Content/proget/api/sca/comments/list.md

 ## HTTP Response Specification

-A successful (`200`) response body will contain an array of [BuildComment](/docs/proget/api/sca#buildcomment-object) objects.
-For example, to listing all comments in release version `1.2.3` of a project `myProject`, the request would return this:
+An array of `BuildComment` (see [BuildComment.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/BuildComment.cs)) objects will be returned on a successful `200` response.
+For example, listing all comments in release version `1.2.3` of a project `myProject`, the request would return this:

 ```json
 GET /api/sca/comments?project=myProject&version=1.2.3